radius-project/docs/docs/content/getting-started/supported-languages/bicep/bicep-application/index.md

 {{< rad file="snippets/blank.bicep" embed=true >}}

-## (optional) Add portable connectors
+## (optional) Add portable links

-If your application needs to be portable across platforms, you can use connectors to add an abstraction layer for each resource.
-Connectors present common values like `host`, `port` and `connectionString` that Service resources (like containers) can use to connect to the related API or service.
+If your application needs to be portable across platforms, you can use links to add an abstraction layer for each resource.
+Links present common values like `host`, `port` and `connectionString` that Service resources (like containers) can use to connect to the related API or service.
 The underlying infrastructure type can then be swapped out.

-{{< button text="Connectors library" page="connectors" >}}
+{{< button text="Links library" page="links" >}}

-For example, the [mongo.com.mongoDatabase]({{< ref mongodb >}}) connector allows either an Azure CosmosDB and a MongoDB container to bind to it.
+For example, the [mongo.com.mongoDatabase]({{< ref mongodb >}}) link allows either an Azure CosmosDB and a MongoDB container to bind to it.

-A MongoDB connector can be modeled as:
+A MongoDB link can be modeled as:

 {{< rad file="snippets/mongo.bicep" embed=true replace-key-cosmos="//COSMOS" replace-value-cosmos="resource cosmos 'Microsoft.DocumentDB/databaseAccounts@2021-04-15' existing = {...}" >}}